 It’s important to challenge yourself as a leader and move out of your comfort zone when occasions demand, but you also don’t want to forget the qualities that got you where you are today.
 As an introvert leader, you don’t have to lose your identity in trying to become an extrovert.

-Introverts tend to be great thinkers; they are mostly in their heads.
-But for that, they absolutely need their solitude from time to time.
+Introverts tend to be influential thinkers; they are mostly in their heads.
+But for that, they need their solitude from time to time.
 And when they don’t get it, they tend to become mentally drained and frazzled.
 There’s a scientific reason behind this:

-Introverts have high sensitivity to dopamine — our brain’s feel-good chemical.
+Introverts have high sensitivity to dopamine — which is the brain’s feel-good chemical.

-Too much of dopamine rush that comes with excitement and activity, makes introverts overstimulated.
+Too much dopamine rush that comes with excitement and activity, makes introverts overstimulated.

-Another reason, as a study showed, extroverts are more stimulated by seeing faces, while faces do not make such strong impression on the attention of introverts.
+Another reason, as a study showed, extroverts are more stimulated by seeing faces, while faces do not make such a powerful impression on the attention of introverts.

 So, the introvert leader must learn to step out of the noise and bustle at regular intervals.
 It helps them concentrate and look at the issues from many angles.
-At its very basis, this ability to do the layered thinking is the main reason why introverts can be such good thinker-leaders.
+On its very basis, this ability to do the layered thinking is the principal reason introverts can be such good thinker-leaders.
 Once again, we bring in Susan Cain:

 Introverts prefer to work independently, and solitude can be a catalyst to innovation.